Emmaobi7/support/README.md

 This repository contains a compact prototype of an AI-powered support assistant with realtime chat, screen sharing, screenshot OCR, and a retrieval-augmented-document (RAG) ingestion flow.

 This README is the single source of truth for running and understanding the local dev setup.
-(You asked me to update this file only — everything below is current to the code in this workspace.)

 ## What this project does (short)
 - Frontend: React + Vite UI with Chat and Screen Share panels.
 A dedicated "Upload Docs" page lets you paste large documents for RAG ingestion.